Jakubzik/rremind/manpage.md

 : list all appointment for today and the coming 7 days

 **rremind when dentist**
-: list future appointments that contain the word "dentist"

-**rremind when_was dentist**
-: list past (archived) appointments that contain the word "dentist"
+: list appointments that contain the word "dentist"

 **rremind check**
 : syntax-check the files in the rremind folder